Koha-Community/kohadocs/source/cron_jobs.rst

 .. _anonymize-patron-data-label:

-Anonymize Patron Data
+Anonymize patron data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/cronjobs/batch\_anonymise.pl

+Does: removes borrowernumbers
-Does: Used to anonymize patron data.
-This will remove borrowernumbers from circulation history so that the stats are kept, but the patron information is removed for privacy reasons.
+from circulation history so that the stats are kept, but the patron information is removed for privacy reasons.

 .. _update-child-to-adult-patron-type-label:

-Update Child to Adult Patron Type
+Update child to adult patron type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/cronjobs/j2a.pl

-Does: Convert juvenile/child patrons from juvenile patron category and category code to corresponding adult patron category and category code when they reach the upper age limit defined in the Patron Categories.
+Does: converts juvenile/child patrons from juvenile patron category and category code to corresponding adult patron category and category code when they reach the upper age limit defined in the Patron Categories.